Bolivar Bridge: Proposal

 The preferred corridor is Route 1-3, the Pelican Island alternative.
 One estimate for the cost of the bridge was $240 million.

 Cancellation of Project

 After numerous environmental studies, TxDOT worked with the Houston-Galveston district and made a final plan to cancel the project.
 The plan was canceled in 2007.
-A partner to support the project was a deciding factor for not building the bridge.
+Failure to find a partner to support the project was a deciding factor for not building the bridge.
 The ferry systems will remain as the access point to the Bolivar Peninsula from Galveston Island.